ValidHalil/TCLib/README.md

 ## Installation:

-1. Download the modules folder and import all or only the necessary ones.
+Download the modules folder and import all or only the necessary ones.

-2. Alternatively, download the full library as a single file (not recommended due to the size of the images!).

 # RU: TCLib для Draw.io